ranranrunforit/tinyllama/structure.md

 2. ```hidden_state```: the final hidden state at each token in the given document

 ### implemented
-Components that require your implementations are comment with ```#todo```.
 The detailed instructions can be found in their corresponding code blocks
 * ```llama.Attention.forward```
 * ```llama.RMSNorm.norm```
 * ```llama.Llama.forward```